 On June 29, 1795, Philidor played two games with Atwood at the odds of a pawn and two moves.
 Philidor won one and lost one.
 This was Phiidor's last visit to the London chess club.

 In July 1795, Philidor's passport had be refused by France and he was on the list of "suspected characters" or "persons who had been denounced by a Committee of French Informers."

-On Monday, August 31, 1795, at age 68 (7 days from his 69th birthday), he died at 10 Little Ryder Street in the parish of St. James in London.
+On Monday, August 31, 1795, at age 68 (7 days from his 69th birthday), he died at 10 Little Ryder Street (a burial ledger states that he lived at 8 Little Ryder Street) in the parish of St. James in Piccadilly, London.
 A newspaper obituary read, "On Monday last, Mr. Philidor, the celebrated chess player, made his last move, into the other world."

 Philidor's death certificate spelled his name "Phillidor."
 The burial register had him as Francois Andre Danican Philidor.

-Philidor's funeral was held at St James Church in Piccadilly, London.
+Philidor's funeral was held at St James Chapel in Euston, London Borough of Camden, London.
 Sir Christopher Wren was the church's architect in the 1680s.
 The church was badly damaged by air raids in October 1940.
 Philidor had been a member of the St James Church since 1775, but he was Catholic.

 On Tuesday, September 1, 1795, the Morning Post was the first newspaper to record Philidor's death.
 It described Philidor as nearly 80 years old and a poor old man.